earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

     Learn how to set up CircleCI for your Python Django project and automate tasks like linting, running tests, and pushing Docker images to Docker Hub.
 CircleCI offers a free tier with generous build minutes and easy integration with GitHub or Bitbucket.
 last_modified_at: 2023-07-19
 ---
-**Hey there, we're [Earthly](https://earthly.dev/).
-We simplify and speed up software building with containerization.
-Combining Earthly with CircleCI can streamline your Python Django project.
-Curious?
-[Check us out](/).**
+**Explore CircleCI Django deployment in this article.
+If you love CircleCI, discover how Earthly can improve your Python Django build pipelines.
+[Learn how](/).**

 I'm currently working on a project comparing different CI/CD pipelines, trying to get a better idea of what each offers, how they run, and how much it takes to get them set up.
 My first stop was CircleCi.